CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Introduction

-\begin{itemize} \item To the best of our knowledge, our approach is the first to apply LLaVA-like embedding projection to code completion tasks \textit{without} embedder or LLM finetuning, resulting in significantly higher EM and ES scores with negligible latency increase compared to base model, while maintaining 20-38\% better latency compared to full RAG. \item We've experimented with incorporating additional code modalities such as ASTs to investigate whether alternative representations of code can improve representation quality. \item We've shown the limits of conventional LLM training with cross-entropy loss and proposed using Reinforcement Learning to directly train the projector for target EM and ES metrics, without unfreezing the retrieved context embedder or code-generating LLM. \end{itemize}
+\begin{itemize} \item The proposed \textbf{CoRoVA} approach is the first to apply embedding projection to code completion tasks \textit{without} embedder or LLM fine-tuning, achieving higher quality with negligible latency increase relative to the base model without RAG, while maintaining 20-38\% lower latency compared to full RAG; \item Prior projection-training methods -- whether based solely on cross-entropy or on cross-entropy combined with auxiliary losses -- proved insufficient for code completion.
+To address this, we designed a novel composite loss that integrates cross-entropy, an RL-inspired component, and a cosine-alignment term that preserves distinctions in the compressed representations; \item We study the incorporation of structural and syntactic code modalities, such as ASTs, to investigate whether these alternative signals can improve representation quality. \end{itemize}